PratikCreates/DevAgent/README.md

-# 🕵️ DevAgent - Demystify your codebase,Use this tool
+# 🕵️ DevAgent - Demystify any codebase you like

 **Built for TiDB AgentX Hackathon 2025: Forge Agentic AI for Real-World Impact**